carlosperate/awesome-microbit/README.md

 ### ©️ C/C++

-- [C/C++ runtime](https://lancaster-university.github.io/microbit-docs/) - Guidance on how to start using the runtime in C/C++ including full documentation of the APIs, drivers, and types that make up the micro:bit runtime.
-Bluetooth documentation includes a link to the original `*.hex` file that ships on the micro:bit devices.
+- [C/C++ runtime](https://lancaster-university.github.io/microbit-docs/) - Guidance on how to start using the DAL runtime in C/C++ including full documentation of the APIs, drivers, and types that make up the micro:bit runtime.
 - [Arduino nRF5](https://github.com/sandeepmistry/arduino-nRF5/) - Arduino Core for Nordic Semiconductor nRF5 based boards, including the micro:bit.
 - [MbedOS micro:bit V2 Starter](https://github.com/microbit-foundation/mbedos-microbit-v2-starter) - MbedOS template project that adds support for the micro:bit V2.